 Searching for more information about Tokoudagba, I was also drawn into the meaning of Vodun, its foundation on the life of the spirit world and ancestors, its rituals designed to maintain balance, focus on the earth.

 Tokoudagba's practice of painting directly onto walls reminds me too of the South African artist John Baloyi whose gallery in Venda we visited years ago.
-Poet Vonani Bila writes beautifully about Baloyi's studio in the New England Review
+Poet Vonani Bila writes beautifully about Baloyi's studio in the New England Review.

 I've gone too far from the world of the spirit in the past months.
 I looked under mum's hut yesterday at the great badger sett which gets bigger and bigger.
 I saw the young vixen come down the path, the same one who sleeps on mum's rug sometimes in the sun, and who's probably sharing the sett.